 The assessment panel formed an opinion based on the determination of and on the consideration of the following:

 Number of new employees (assistant) did not drastically increase in last ten years and this is not good basis for increase of the number of own staff.
-Amount of the staff is sufficient according to current needs but ration between doctors and nurses involved in thiswhite process is still not ok. .
+Amount of the staff is sufficient according to current needs but ration between doctors and nurses involved in this process is still not ok.

-There is still dependency on visiting professorteachers.
+There is still dependency on visiting teachers.

-Recommendations for improvement:

-No recommendations

 Opinion on Criterion 3, Staff: